People Tell Their Zinger Of A Revenge Story

 He then asked me a weird question which was, did I receive any flowers from the larger branch?
 I told him I had not.
 He explained that the woman who asked to be served after the robbery had made a complaint about me to the larger branch that I had treated her horribly, and she said that she felt like a criminal because other people in the queue had berated her because of my treatment.

 So the larger branch had sent her a huge bunch of flowers and some vouchers as an apology for her experience when they never even checked with me or anyone else what happened or checked how I was feeling after the attempted robbery.
 He found out because she came in while I was off and saw that I was not there and was grinning ear to ear (colleague’s description) asking if I was fired and went into the whole story.

 As I was off, the manager did not want to bother me, so he started his own investigation as he knew that was not like me.

+The lady behind her in the queue was a regular, so he asked her what happened, and she told him I never said anything, and she thought I was in shock.
 He then waited until I was back at work and checked with me if the other branch contacted me or sent me anything, when I told him no our plan went into action.

 The manager approached the woman and the other two people who were in the queue and asked them if they would make a statement to back me up or even better to complain to head office (not the other branch) about what happened.
+They said they would complain so we just had to wait.
+Two weeks, later I had given up the ghost when I was called by head office asking if I would be at work the next week.

 The next week, managers from head office arrived at our branch.
 I did not know but one of the clients was a wealthier client and had told them that he was so unhappy that he was considering moving his business elsewhere.
 Also, he had convinced other clients to make complaints.
 This is why they had decided to visit our branch they wanted to “nip this in the bud” before they lost any clients.

 They took me and my manager to the other branch where the other branch manager had a huge bunch of flowers and had to make a public apology in front of his staff.
 I assume this manager was not a nice one as the staff there were grinning watching him make the apology also whilst making the apology the look he was giving me was evil.

 This added to the satisfaction I gained watching him apologize to me as a lowly teller from a smaller less important branch.

 I don’t think anything happened to the manager except a reprimand.
 Although the complaints procedure was updated at that branch.
-Quite a while later, I heard through the grapevine (as I had gained many a friend at that branch after the apology) that he was an awful manager.
+Quite a while later, I heard through the g*******e (as I had gained many a friend at that branch after the apology) that he was an awful manager.

 That the promotion he was going for was rejected and were terrified that they would be stuck with him, but he transferred not long after as he felt did not have the respect he felt he deserved from his staff.

-The woman who made the complaint received a strongly worded letter from my manager stating that she obtained those flowers and vouchers through deception and would no longer be allowed to use our branch.
 She was one of the people who used our branch after she finished work sometimes using the longer hours that we were open, and she lived within a mile of it whereas the other branch is 5 miles away and not open as long as us.
 She tried to complain about that, but head office backed us 100 percent.”

 29 points - Liked by leonard216, Ella, Bohkat and 26 more